MatthewBCooke/Pathfinder/README.md

 3. In the custom parameters pane, you can select and deselect any of the search strategies.
 Deselecting Strategies will remove them from consideration.
 You can also define the cutoff values for each strategy.
 For definitions of these values see Cooke et al., 2019, in preparation.

 4. Once you have chosen your parameters, be sure to select your tracking software.
-Ethovision, Anymaze, and Watermaze are currently supported. (*Note: Anymaze and Watermaze are currently in beta -- not all features are available*)
+Ethovision, Anymaze, and Watermaze are currently supported.

 5. You may then alter the main values to suit your data.
 Platform position, pool centre, and pool diameter can be automatically calculated for groups of non-probe trials tracked in Ethovision.
 For all other data you must manually define these values (Example: `Platform Position (x,y) | 6.53,-17.3`).
 Old platform position is only used when Perseverance is chosen in the Custom parameters pane.
 For more in-depth explanations of these values, see Cooke et al., 2019, in preparation.